Licensing Frequently Asked Questions

 How long does it take to obtain approval?

 The total length of the licensing process is usually determined by the speed of response from the licensee to requests for information.
-On average the Restricted License takes approximately 1-2 weeks and the Standard Licenses process takes approximately 3-4 weeks.
+On average, the Internal/Restricted License takes approximately 4-8 weeks (first-time licensees) and the Standard Licenses process takes approximately 8-10 weeks (first-time licensees).

 What products can be licensed?